"Citizen engagement is critical in navigating the opportunities and challenges that face any municipality over time"---Mayor Charlene Lovett

 Citizens have formed a new organization called "A Better Claremont" (ABC).
 We are envisioning a positive future for Claremont as a vibrant healthy community.

 TWO PUBLIC HEARINGS HAVE BEEN HELD BY THE CLAREMONT PLANNING BOARD SO FAR, AND THE APPLICANTS HAVE FAILED TO ADEQUATELY ADDRESS CONCERNS.

 NEXT HEARING IS 7 PM.
-MONDAY JULY 22, 2019 AT THE CLAREMONT SAVINGS BANK COMMUNITY CENTER,
+MONDAY AUGUST 26, 2019 AT THE CLAREMONT CITY HALL COUNCIL CHAMBERS,

 It is very important that many citizens of Claremont and the surrounding area attend.
 Come and be heard, or just come!